Finance (FIN)

 Yearly Cycle: Annual.

-This is the first course in a two course sequence intended to serve as a capstone experience for students majoring in finance with a focus in investments.
-Students will learn the basic techniques of securities analysis.
-These skills will be honed through analysis of real firms, and presentations to audiences which include investments professionals.
-Even students who do not complete the second course in the sequence should derive significant educational benefits from this course.
-In addition, the professional polish gained through the experiential facets of the course should render graduates more attractive to employers.
-This course is held in the state-of-the-art Financial Markets Center (FMC) an environment that exposes students to real-time financial information and enables them to practice with tools that operate on such information to solve typical problems faced by financial professionals.
+This is the second course in a two-course student managed investment fund sequence which is intended to serve as a capstone experience for students majoring in finance with a focus in investments.
+Students will learn the basic tools and techniques of portfolio management such as asset allocation, diversification, security selection, measurement of portfolio risk and return, risk management and performance measurement.
+These skills will be honed through management of the Bryant University student managed fund, interaction with student securities analysts, and presentations to audiences which include investments professionals.
+A high level of professionalism will be required of all students admitted to this course.
+This course is held in the state-of-the-art Financial Markets Center (FMC), an environment that exposes them to practice with tools that operate on such information to solve typical problems faced by financial professionals.
+Only students that have taken FIN 371 are eligible.

 Session Cycle: Fall, Spring